sapfluxnet/sfn_datapaper/README.md

 SAPFLUXNET data paper
 ================

+## TODO:

+Tidy code in the repo, including the uncertainty estimation.

 ## Reproducing figures, tables and supplement.

 To run the code in this repository, one needs the following structure